 On February 2, 2006, we purchased all of the outstanding stock of Sagebrush Pipeline Equipment Company ("Sagebrush") for \$12.5 million, including the assumption of debt.
-Sagebrush, based near Tulsa, Oklahoma, provides pipeline flow control and measurement equipment to the North American oil and gas markets and will operate within our Energy Products segment.
+Sagebrush, based near Tulsa, Oklahoma, provides pipeline flow control and measurement equipment to the North American oil and gas markets and operates within our Energy Products segment.
 Sagebrush specializes in the design, fabrication, installation and service of pipeline flow control and measurement equipment such as launchers/receivers, valve settings, liquid metering skids, manifolds and gas and liquid measurement meter runs.
 Sagebrush sells both directly to the end-user pipeline companies in North America and through engineering, procurement and construction companies.
-Based on preliminary purchase price allocations, an estimated intangible assets of \$2.0 million were recorded and the excess of the purchase price over the fair value of the net identifiable assets was recorded as \$6.2 million of goodwill.
-Purchase accounting is expected to be finalized by the end of the second quarter of 2006 and may result in the identification of additional intangible assets that may be amortized and expensed over future periods and also may impact the amount currently recorded as identifiable assets and goodwill.
+Based on preliminary purchase price allocations, intangible assets of \$5.2 million were recorded and the excess of the purchase price over the fair value of the net identifiable assets was recorded as \$5.0 million of goodwill.
+Purchase accounting is expected to be finalized by the end of the third quarter of 2006 and may impact the amount currently recorded as identifiable assets and goodwill.
 We borrowed approximately \$10.0 million from our unsecured line of credit in February 2006 to fund this acquisition.

 On February 6, 2006, we purchased all of the outstanding stock of Hale Hamilton Valves Limited and its subsidiary, Cambridge Fluid Systems ("Hale Hamilton") for \$52.2 million.
-Hale Hamilton, headquartered outside of London in Uxbridge, Middlesex UK, is a leading provider of high pressure valves and flow control equipment to the naval defense, industrial gas and high-technology industrial markets and will operate as part of our Instrumentation and Thermal Fluid Products segment.
+Hale Hamilton, headquartered outside of London in Uxbridge, Middlesex UK, is a leading provider of high pressure valves and flow control equipment to the naval defense, industrial gas and high-technology industrial markets and operates as part of our Instrumentation and Thermal Fluid Products segment.
 Hale Hamilton supplies a wide range of components and equipment to the marine industry and enjoys a long standing relationship with the UK Ministry of Defense and leading manufacturers of naval defense platforms.
 Hale Hamilton valves can be found on most submarines and warships within the UK Naval Fleet as well as other non-UK navies.
 In addition, the Cambridge Fluid Systems division designs and manufactures gas and liquid delivery systems for high technology industries.
 Based on preliminary purchase price allocations, an estimated intangible asset of \$8.7 million were recorded and the excess of the purchase price over the fair value of the net identifiable assets was recorded as \$21.2 million of goodwill.
 Purchase accounting is expected to be finalized by the end of the third quarter of 2006 and may result in the identification of additional intangible assets that may be amortized and expensed over future periods and also may impact the amount currently recorded as identifiable assets and goodwill.
 We borrowed approximately \$51.0 million from our unsecured line of credit in February 2006 to fund this acquisition.